-1 Even this figure is inflated because it fails to account for services that were legitimately required for patients and performed by the clinics.
+&lt;sup>1Even this figure is inflated because it fails to account for services that were legitimately required for patients and performed by the clinics.

 II.
-AGBEBIYI'S SENTENCE VIOLATED HIS AMENDMENT RIGHT WHERE THERE WAS NO FINDING THE TOTAL OF THE ATTRIBUTABLE TO HIM AND WHERE THIS ESTABLISHED THE BASIS FOR INCREASING PUNISHMENT AT SENTENCING AND THE RESTIUTION ORDER.
+AGBEBIYI'S SENTENCE VIOLATED HIS DR. SIXTH RIGHT WHERE THERE WAS NO FINDING AMENDMENT AMOUNT THE JURY OF THE TOTAL OF THE LOSS AND THIS ATTRIBUTABLE TO HIM WHERE FINDING ESTABLISHED THE BASIS FOR INCREASING PUNISHMENT AT SENTENCING AND THE RESTIUTION ORDER.